t73fde/zettelstore-contrib/presenter/README.md

-*Zettel Presenter* creates a slide show, handouts and more from zettel maintained by a [Zettelstore](https://zettelstore.de).
+**Zettel Presenter** generates slide shows, handouts, and more from zettels stored in a [Zettelstore](https://zettelstore.de).

-## Build instructions
+## Build Instructions

-Just enter `go build .` within the directory of this sub-project and you will find an executable called `presenter`.
+To build *Zettel Presenter*, simply navigate to the directory of this sub-project and run the following command:

+    go build .

+This will create an executable named `presenter`.

+You can also download the executables for Windows and macOS from <https://zettelstore.de/contrib/uv>.

+> **Note**: Please ensure that the version of *Zettel Presenter* matches the version of Zettelstore to avoid compatibility issues.

 ## Run instructions
     # presenter -h
     Usage of presenter:
     -l string
-            Listen address (default ":23120")
+            Listen address (default: ":23120")
     [URL] URL of Zettelstore (default: "http://127.0.0.1:23123")

-* `URL` denotes the base URL of the Zettelstore, where the slide zettel are stored.
+* `URL`: Specifies the base URL of the Zettelstore, where the slide zettels are stored.
-* `-l` specifies the listen address, to allow to connect to zettel presenter with your browser.
-If you use the default value, you must point your browser to <http://127.0.0.1:23120>.
+* `-l`: Defines the listen address, enabling the Zettel Presenter to connect to your browser.
+If you use the default value, point your browser to <http://127.0.0.1:23120>.

 ## Configuration

-Further configuration is stored in the metadata of a zettel with the special identifier [00009000001000](https://zettelstore.de/manual/h/00001006055000).
+Additional configuration is stored in the metadata of a zettel with the special identifier [00009000001000](https://zettelstore.de/manual/h/00001006055000).
 Currently, two keys are supported:

-* `slideset-role` specifies the [zettel role](https://zettelstore.de/manual/h/00001006020100) a zettel must have to be recognized as a starting point of a slide set.
+* **`slideset-role`**: Specifies the [zettel role](https://zettelstore.de/manual/h/00001006020100) required for a zettel to be recognized as the starting point of a slide set.
 The default value is "slideset".
-* `author` specifies the default value for the author value of slide shows.
-Its default value is the empty string, which omits all author information.
+* **`author`**: Defines the default author value for slide shows.
+By default, it is an empty string, which omits any author information.

-## Slide set
+## Slide Set

-A slide set is a zettel, which is marked with a zettel role of the value given by the configuration key `slideset-role`(default: slideset, see above).
+A slide set is a zettel marked with a zettel role defined by the configuration key `slideset-role` (default: "slideset", as mentioned above).
-Its main purpose is to list all zettel that should act a slides for a slide show.
+Its primary purpose is to list all zettel that will act as slides for a slideshow.
-In other word, its is basically a table of contents.
+In other words, it serves as a table of contents.

-Internally, zettel presenter tries to find the first list of the slide set zettel, either an ordered or unordered list.
+Internally, the Zettel Presenter looks for the first list in the slide set zettel, whether ordered or unordered.
-For all first-level list items, zettel presenter investigates the very first [link reference](https://zettelstore.de/manual/h/00001007040310).
+For each first-level list item, it checks the very first [link reference](https://zettelstore.de/manual/h/00001007040310).
-If this reference point to a zettel, this zettel will be part of the slide set.
+If the link points to a zettel, that zettel will be included in the slide set.

-Of course, it is allowed to reference the same zettel more than one time, if you reference it in different first-level items of the slide set zettel.
+It is perfectly fine to reference the same zettel multiple times, as long as each reference appears in a different first-level item of the slide set zettel.

-The second purpose of the slide set zettel is to specify data needed for a slide show / handout.
+The second purpose of the slide set zettel is to define metadata needed for the slideshow or handout.
-This data is stored inside the metadata of the zettel:
+This metadata is stored within the zettel’s metadata and includes:

-* `slide-title` specifies the title of the presentation.
-Its default value is the value of the zettel title.
-This allows to specify a special value for the presentation.
+* **`slide-title`**: Specifies the title of the presentation.
+By default, it takes the value of the zettel’s title, but you can customize it for the presentation.
-* `sub-title` denotes a sub-title.
-If not given, no default value is produced for the presentation / handout.
-As with `slide-title`, you are allowed to make use of Zettelmarkup's [inline-structured elements](https://zettelstore.de/manual/h/00001007040000), i.e. text formatting.
+* **`sub-title`**: Denotes a subtitle for the presentation.
+If not specified, no subtitle will be included in the presentation or handout.
+Like the `slide-title`, you can use Zettelmarkup’s [inline-structured elements](https://zettelstore.de/manual/h/00001007040000) for text formatting.
-* `author` names the author of the slide set, defaulting to the same value of the configuration zettel (see above).
+* **`author`**: Defines the author of the slide set, defaulting to the value specified in the configuration zettel (see above).
-* `copyright` produces a copyright statement.
-If not specified, Zettelstore itself will provide a [default value](https://zettelstore.de/manual/h/00001004020000#default-copyright).
+* **`copyright`**: Specifies a copyright statement.
+If not provided, Zettelstore will include a [default copyright statement](https://zettelstore.de/manual/h/00001004020000#default-copyright).
-* `license` allows to specify a license text.
-Similar to `copyright`, Zettelstore will provide a [default value](https://zettelstore.de/manual/h/00001004020000#default-license).
+* **`license`**: Allows you to specify a license text.
+If not provided, Zettelstore will apply a [default license](https://zettelstore.de/manual/h/00001004020000#default-license).

 ## Slide

-A slide is just a zettel referenced by slide set zettel.
+A slide is simply a zettel referenced by a slide set zettel.
-Zettel Presenter does not enforce a special zettel role.
+The Zettel Presenter does not require a specific zettel role for slides.
-However, it is good practice to use a special zettel role, i.e. "slide".
+However, it’s considered good practice to assign a dedicated zettel role, such as "slide".
-This makes it easier to find a specific slide by listing only zettel of the zettel role.
+This makes it easier to find and list specific slides based on their zettel role.

-Similar to a slide set zettel, zettel presenter looks at the metadata of a slide zettel:
+Similar to the slide set zettel, the Zettel Presenter also looks at the metadata of a slide zettel:

-* `slide-title` allows to overwrite the title of the zettel for the purpose of creation a presentation.
+* **`slide-title`**: Allows you to override the title of the zettel for the purpose of the presentation.
-* `slide-role` allows to mark a slide zettel to be included only for either a slide show (value must be "show") or a handout (value must be "handout").
-If no value is given, the slide will included in all presentations.
-If another value is given, the slide will not be part of any presentation document.
+* **`slide-role`**: Marks a slide zettel to be included only in specific types of presentations: either a slideshow (value: "show") or a handout (value: "handout").
+If no value is provided, the slide will be included in all types of presentations.
+If another value is used, the slide will not appear in any presentation document.

-## Slide roles
+## Slide Roles

-Currently, two slide roles are implemented: a slide show and a handout.
+Currently, two slide roles are implemented: **slide show** and **handout**.

-Presenting a slide show is the main use case of zettel presenter.
+Presenting a slide show is the primary use case for the Zettel Presenter.
-All relevant slides are collected, and a HTML-based slide show is produced.
+All relevant slides are gathered and an HTML-based slide show is generated.

-The handout is another HTML document, that contains all relevant slides.
+The handout is another HTML document that contains all relevant slides, but without the interactive slide show elements.
-There are no slide show elements, all slides content is shown in a linear way.
+Instead, the slides are presented in a linear format.
-Referenced zettel that are not part of the slide set, but have the [visibility](https://zettelstore.de/manual/h/00001010070200) "public", are added at the end of the slide set for further reference.
+Zettel that are referenced but not part of the slide set, yet have the [visibility](https://zettelstore.de/manual/h/00001010070200) set to "public", will be added at the end of the handout for further reference.
-This document can be given to your audience, without risking to give away confidential material.
+This ensures you can provide a complete document to your audience without risking the inclusion of confidential material.

-If you reference a zettel of the same slide set, an appropriate HTML link will be produced.
+When you reference a zettel from the same slide set, an appropriate HTML link will be created.
-Since a zettel may occur more than once in a slide set, referenced zettel are first searched backwards.
+Since a zettel might appear more than once in the slide set, the Zettel Presenter searches for references in reverse order (backwards).

-If you reference a zettel outside your slide set, it will be linked in the slide show.
+If you reference a zettel outside the slide set, it will be linked in the slide show.
-By following this link, the referenced zettel will shown, but not in the context of the slide show.
+Following the link will display the referenced zettel, but not within the context of the slide show.
-As written above, such a link will only be produced in the handout, if the zettel visibility is "public".
+As mentioned earlier, such links will only appear in the handout if the referenced zettel has "public" visibility.
-In this case, it is part of the slide set.
+In this case, it will be considered part of the slide set.

 ## Navigating

-Zettel presenter operates in a simple way.
-It used the same zettel identifier as Zettelstore uses.
+Zettel Presenter operates in a simple, intuitive way, using the same zettel identifiers as Zettelstore.
-If no zettel identifier is provided in the URL, zettel presenter shows the [home zettel](https://zettelstore.de/manual/h/00001004020000#home-zettel) of Zettelstore.
+If no zettel identifier is provided in the URL, Zettel Presenter will display the [home zettel](https://zettelstore.de/manual/h/00001004020000#home-zettel) of Zettelstore.

-If the zettel is a slide set, all relevant zettel are collected to be used in a slide show / handout.
+When the zettel is a slide set, all relevant zettels are collected and used to create a slide show or handout.
-These zettel are presented in a numbered / ordered list.
+These zettels are presented in a numbered or ordered list.
-If you follow the link of such a list item, you will be directed to the given slide in a slide show.
+Clicking on any item in the list will take you to the corresponding slide in the slide show.

-At the bottom of the presented slide set, there is a link to produce the handout.
+At the bottom of the slide set, there is a link to generate the handout.

-If the zettel is not a slide set zettel, it is shown in a relative straight-forward way, very roughly similar to the view of a zettel within the Zettelstore web user interface.
+If the zettel is not part of a slide set, it will be displayed in a straightforward manner, similar to how it appears in the Zettelstore web interface.
-This allows you to show additional content (if linked from a slide), or allows you to navigate to a slide set zettel to start a presentation.
+This view allows you to display additional content (if linked from a slide) or navigate to a slide set zettel to begin a presentation.